Crystalline cohomology of rigid analytic spaces: Eh descent

 So we are done.

 \end{itemize}

 \end{proof}

-\begin{remark} By the construction of the map in Theorem \ref{inf-eh}, we see infinitesimal cohomology of a coherent crystal $\calF$ over $X/K_{\Inf}$ is a direct summand of the cohomology $R\Gamma(X_\rig, \calF_X\otimes\Omega_{X/K}^\bullet)$ of the usual de Rham complex over $X_\rig$. \end{remark} \begin{remark} The isomorphism in the Theorem above cannot always be improved into a filtered isomorphism.
+\begin{remark} As in \Cref{rmk direct summand}, by the construction of the map in Theorem \ref{inf-eh}, we see that (the underlying complex of) the infinitesimal cohomology of a coherent crystal $\calF$ over $X/K_{\Inf}$ is a direct summand of the cohomology $R\Gamma(X_\rig, \calF_X\otimes\Omega_{X/K}^\bullet)$ of the usual de Rham complex over $X_\rig$. \end{remark} \begin{remark} The isomorphism in the Theorem above cannot always be improved into a filtered isomorphism.
 The discrepancy already appears in the schematic theory (see \cite[Example 5.6]{Bha12}). \end{remark}

 Now we are able to generalize the \'eh-hyperdescent to coherent crystals over $X/\Sigma_{e \Inf}$ for general $e$, not just $K$-linear crystals.
 We assume $K$ is complete and algebraically closed in the next Theorem, so $\Bdre$ is well-defined for $K$. \begin{theorem} Let $X$ be a rigid space over $X$, and let $\calF$ be a crystal in vector bundles over the big infinitesimal site $X/\Sigma_{e \Inf}$.
-Then infinitesimal cohomology of $\calF$ over $X/\Sigma_{e \Inf}$ satisfies the \'eh-hyperdescent.
+Then the infinitesimal cohomology of $\calF$ over $X/\Sigma_{e \Inf}$ satisfies the \'eh-hyperdescent.
 Namely for an \'eh-hypercovering $X_\bullet'\ra X'$ of $K$-rigid spaces over $X$, the following natural map is an isomorphism

 \end{theorem} \begin{proof} We prove the result by induction on $e$.
 For $e=1$, it is Theorem \ref{inf-eh}.
 In general, we take the derived tensor product of short exact sequence $0\ra K \ra \Bdre \ra \mathrm{B}_{\mathrm{dR},e-1}^+\ra 0$ with the complex of sheaves $Ru_{X/\Sigma_e *} \calF$.
 By the big site version of the base change formula in Proposition \ref{coh, change of bases} (cf. Corollary \ref{coh, big small}), we get a natural distinguished triangle